Azure Miles Records ~ the Music of Michael Robinson

 Nonetheless, I kept my eyes peeled to the upstairs entrance throughout the meal, and my heart began to race when someone who seemed to fit Harrison's image appeared, but it turned out to be a false alarm, and my hopes faded.
 Less than a half-hour later, another similar figure appeared, but this time the person was with Bob Longhi, and as if in a dream, it was George Harrison, garbed in jeans, and a long-sleeved denim shirt over a T-shirt with a Magritte reproduction.
 My exultation turned to despair when they headed for the back room, out of our view.
 Then, miraculously, they reappeared, and sat down at a table against the back wall of our section in direct view.
 George was seated together with Bob, the legendary quarterback, Fran Tarkenton, who was also a friend of Bob, and two other men I did not recognize.

 During all this, we were joined by two friends, one of who had spent time with George and his wife in Hana.
 Knowing my reverence for the Beatles, she asked if I would like to meet Harrison.
 I wanted to, of course, but there were no empty seats at George's table, and I didn't want to walk up like some annoying autograph seeker, not to mention that I was somewhat intimidated.
 So we sat there stealing glances, and after a few drinks, my inhibitions were subdued.
 When I noticed one of the men leaving George's table, the friend who knew him said, "Let's go!" and I found myself following her in a dream-like state.
 When we arrived at the table, Bob immediately came to my rescue, introducing me as a composer, whereupon George graciously invited me to sit down at the empty seat directly across from him.
-The restaurant was quite loud, and so we both leaned forward, our faces less than two feet apart, as I began a conversation with one of my musical idols.
+The restaurant was quite loud, and so we both leaned forward, our faces about one foot apart, as I began a conversation with one of my musical idols.
+So close that George opened humorously with: "You had garlic for dinner!"
+(It was probably a side dish of spinach sautéed in garlic.)
+Embarrassed, I apologized, noting his unusually dark eyes, but Harrison reassured: "It's OK; I like garlic."

-The cocktail waitress came over, and George ordered tea, explaining that he was already intoxicated.
+The cocktail waitress came over, and George ordered tea, explaining that he was already intoxicated, and could not handle anything else to drink.
 Feeling very English, I ordered the same.
 Later on, I ordered a Brandy Alexander, which drew a curious stare from George, as this was a favorite drink associated with John Lennon and the Beatles.

 Responding to George's question about my own music, I told him how I composed music for a computer and sound module.
 He explained that his personal preference was for live musicians, and that while he had made use of electronic instruments in the past, he was no longer interested in them.
 He said that most recently there had been some frustrating experiences with drum machines.
 When I told him how excited I was about the possibilities for percussion music using a computer and sound module, he replied, "You must be a better man than me!"